Bismarck Tower

 Places in the Area

-Nearby places include Metz and Imperial Quarter of Metz.
+Nearby places include Montigny-lès-Metz and Metz.

 Photo: MJJR, CC BY 3.0.

-is in the Lorraine region of that borders and . and the rest of the region offer much to view of historical interest, as well as a well-rounded shopping scene, ranging from the low- to high-end and including a great Saturday farmers' market.
+is in the region of that borders and . and the rest of the region offer much to view of historical interest, as well as a well-rounded shopping scene, ranging from the low- to high-end and including a great Saturday farmers' market.

 Quarter